Fritz Leiber: Life

 Jonquil's death in 1969 precipitated Leiber's permanent relocation to San Francisco and exacerbated his longstanding alcoholism after twelve years of fellowship in Alcoholics Anonymous.
 He gradually regained sobriety, an effort impeded by comorbid barbiturate abuse, over the next two decades.
 Perhaps as a result of his substance abuse, Leiber seems to have suffered periods of penury in the 1970s; Harlan Ellison wrote of his anger at finding that the much-awarded Leiber had to write his novels on a manual typewriter propped up over the sink in his apartment.
-Marc Laidlaw wrote that, when visiting Leiber as a fan in 1976, he "was shocked to find him occupying one small room of a seedy San Francisco residence hotel, its squalor relieved mainly by walls of books".
+Visiting Leiber as a fan in 1976, Marc Laidlaw wrote that he "was shocked to find him occupying one small room of a seedy San Francisco residence hotel, its squalor relieved mainly by walls of books".
 Other reports suggest that Leiber preferred to live simply in the city, spending his money on dining, movies, and travel.
 In the last years of his life, royalty checks from TSR, Inc. (the makers of Dungeons & Dragons, who had licensed the mythos of the Fafhrd and Gray Mouser series) were enough in themselves to ensure that he lived comfortably.
 In 1977, he returned to his original form with a fantasy novel set in modern-day San Francisco, Our Lady of Darkness, which is about a writer of weird tales who must deal with the death of his wife and his recovery from alcoholism.

 In 1992, the last year of his life, Leiber married his second wife, Margo Skinner, a journalist and poet with whom he had been friends for years.
 Leiber died a few weeks after a physical collapse while traveling from a science fiction convention in London, Ontario, with Skinner.
-His cause of death was a stroke.
+The cause of death was a stroke.

 He wrote a 100-page-plus memoir, Not Much Disorder and Not So Early Sex, which can be found in The Ghost Light (1984).

 Leiber's own literary criticism, including several essays on Lovecraft, was collected in the volume Fafhrd and Me (1990).